We know the struggle is real when it comes to choosing what to buy as a souvenir from Sweden.

 12. Caroline Svedbom jewelry

 This recommendation is mostly for my fellow magpies.
-If you can’t resist going for a glittery souvenir from Sweden, I recommend taking a trip into Caroline Svedbom’s sparkling jewelry store in Östermalm, Stockholm.
+If you can’t resist going for a glittery souvenir from Sweden, I recommend taking a trip to Caroline Svedbom’s sparkling jewelry store in Östermalm, Stockholm.

 Edible Swedish souvenirs